-Non-deterministic polynomial problems are problems for which there is no known way to compute the answer "easily", i.e., using a deterministic polynomial algorithm.
-The answers to non-deterministic polynomial problems must be computed using a non-deterministic algorithm, but can be checked for accuracy using a deterministic polynomial algorithm.
-This means that, given the same input, the algorithm will not always go through the same steps to produce the result.
+Non-deterministic polynomial problems are problems for which there is no known way to compute the answer "easily", i.e., using a deterministic polynomial algorithm.5 The answers to non-deterministic polynomial problems must be computed using a non-deterministic algorithm, but can be checked for accuracy using a deterministic polynomial algorithm.6 This means that, given the same input, the algorithm will not always go through the same steps to produce the result.
 This is because the algorithm will consist of two repeating steps.
 Firstly, a candidate answer is generated using some non-deterministic process, possibly random.
 This candidate answer is then verified using a deterministic polynomial algorithm.
-This repeats until the correct answer is found.
+This repeats until the correct answer is found.^{1,6}

 In short, NP problems are problems whose answers can be checked for accuracy using a deterministic algorithm in polynomial time, but must be generated using a non-deterministic polynomial algorithm.
-Problems in NP are referred to as intractable meaning that they cannot be solved quickly or efficiently.
-Problems in P are commonly referred to as "easy" and problems in NP are commonly referred to as "hard".
+Problems in NP are referred to as intractable meaning that they cannot be solved quickly or efficiently.1 Problems in P are commonly referred to as "easy" and problems in NP are commonly referred to as "hard".7 that brings him to each address once and then back to the starting address (his own home).

-An example of a problem in NP is the Travelling Salesman problem.
-The Travelling Salesman problem looks for the shortest path that visits each of several points, commonly imagined as addresses in a town that must be visited by the eponymous "Travelling Salesman".
-The salesman wants to use the shortest possible path that brings him to each address once and then back to the starting address (his own home).
 It is commonly modelled as a graph theory optimisation problem, with the addresses being represented as nodes, and the paths between each address being represented as edges.
 The main issue is that, to know the shortest path between two points, the salesman must traverse each path to determine which is the shortest.
-Because of this, the solution time for this problem grows exponentially with the number of addresses (n), which means that the problem is in NP, because it cannot be solved using a deterministic polynomial-time algorithm.
+Because of this, the solution time for this problem grows exponentially with the number of addresses (n), which means that the problem is in NP, because it cannot be solved using a deterministic polynomial-time algorithm.8